Less is More: WordPress Plugins vs. Custom Coding for Websites

 According to Brian, the quick answer to this question is no. “It’s important to note that plugins aren’t inherently bad.
 Plugins extend the functionality of your site—and some are crucial to building a high-quality modern website.
 However, using too many plugins—and plugins from questionable sources—can cause performance issues as well as security vulnerabilities that can have long-lasting negative effects on your site.”

 While plugins can provide vital benefits in terms of making your site what you want it to be for your practice and the website’s viewers, inefficient or unsecure use of them can result in significant weaknesses and may create major problems.
-“Anyone can add a plugin to the WordPress Plugins repository (there are currently more than 57,000 plugins on it).
+“Anyone can add a plugin to the WordPress Plugins repository (there are currently around 59,000 plugins on it).
 Not all plugins are created equally, and not all will be maintained in the future.
 Often, a plugin will be created by someone to solve a specific problem but not updated once newer versions of their supporting software have been updated.
 This can cause security issues as well as coding issues.
 Plugins with outdated code can break an entire site if they are using code that is no longer supported.”

 Brian says one of the most serious repercussions of having too many plugins on a site is the effects they can have on speed.
 It’s been well-documented that large percentages of website visitors may click away from the site if it takes too long to load (even as little as three seconds).
 “Plugins are blocks of code that get added to the site.
 Each one you use adds more code that the browser has to process.
 Installing too many plugins will inevitably slow your site down because the browser and servers have to process more code.
 What’s worse is that it’s possible for the plugins to have conflicting code that can actually break or nullify the effects of each other.
 Having too many plugins can also make it hard to manage and keep up with which plugins are staying up to date.”